OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ## Testing and validation

-Follow the usual guidance to [test and validate your add-in](testing-and-tips.md), then [sideload](sideload-outlook-add-ins-for-testing.md) the manifest in Outlook on the web, on Windows (classic or new), or on Mac.
+Follow the usual guidance to [test and validate your add-in](testing-and-tips.md), then [sideload](sideload-outlook-add-ins-for-testing.md) the manifest in Outlook on the web, on Windows (new or classic), or on Mac.
 If your add-in also supports mobile, restart Outlook on your Android or iOS device after sideloading.
 Once the add-in is sideloaded, create a new meeting and verify that the Microsoft Teams or Skype toggle is replaced with your own.

 ### Create meeting UI